Dr. Matthijs Jonker

 Discipline and Specialization:

-Art History, Cultural Studies, Philosophy, History of Science, Practice Theory
+Art History, Cultural Studies, Philosophy, History of Science, Art and Culture of Renaissance and Baroque Italy, Theories of Practice, Epistemic Images

 University of Amsterdam